Angel-Tornero/parallel-machine-scheduling-problem/README.md

 ```$ bin/main [problem file] [k value]```

 The problem files are stored in problems/ directory.
-Last argument is an integer number for k value in GRASP.
+Last argument is an integer number for k value in GRASP (should be lower than the number of problem tasks).